-Tip 1: Savor Every Morsel without Guilt
+Tip 1: Savor Every Morsel of Food Guilt Free

-How often do we wolf down the Thanksgiving meal and immediately go for seconds?
-Don’t do that this year.
 Be conscious of each bite.
 Savor the richness of the meal.
 Let the flavors fill your senses with smell and taste and your brain with pleasure.

-Tip 2: Be Mindful of Alcohol’s Effect
+Tip 2: Be Mindful of Alcohol’s Effect to be Guilt Free

-Celebrations usually involve wine, beer or spirits.
+Celebrations usually involve wine, beer, or spirits.
 If that is the case, don’t drink alcohol on an empty stomach because alcohol will:

 - Stimulate your appetite